k9w/instructions/rcs.md

 last-modified time.

-The [co(1) manpage](https://man.openbsd.org/co) describes an option to fix each of the above issues:
+The [co(1) manpage](https://man.openbsd.org/co) describes an option to fix each of those issues:

 	-l
 		Retrieve the latest commit and lock it for editing.